-Airservices Australia
+Airservices

 Airservices' safety promotion activities have an internal and external focus.
-Airservices works with its customers through data exchange and biannual forums to address safety issues of mutual concern.
+Airservices works with its customers through data exchange and industry fora to address safety issues of mutual concern.
 It also works with regulators to promote understanding of operational requirements and to develop training aids for pilots.
 Safety programs initiated and delivered by Airservices currently include:

-- Runway Safety Group as an industry wide body; - Local Runway Safety Teams at towered aerodromes; - Safety Bulletins provided to industry to enhance awareness of important safety issues such as airport works, route reversals etc; - Regular Pilot Information Nights in Melbourne, Sydney and Brisbane, for both General Aviation (GA) and airline pilots; and - Biannual Airservices Australia/Airline Safety Forum.
+- Runway Safety Group as an industry wide body; - Local Runway Safety Teams at towered aerodromes; - Safety Bulletins provided to industry to enhance awareness of important safety issues such as airport works, route reversals etc; - Regular General Aviation (GA) Pilot Information Nights in Melbourne, Sydney and Brisbane; - Annual Air Traffic Services /Airline Safety Forum; and - WA Fly in Fly Out Forum.